 B.S in Human Development, Cornell University

+Currently, Julia is a graduate research assistant for the Youth-Justice Node of the Life Course Intervention Research Network.
 Prior to UCLA, Julia graduated from Cornell University in 2018 with her B.S. in Human Development and a minor in Feminist, Gender, and Sexuality Studies.
 At Cornell, her scholarship focused on research-practice partnerships, and adolescent relationships and mental health.
 She also worked with Cornell Cooperative Extension to develop trauma-informed care training for afterschool programs, and taught in a degree program for incarcerated students.
 After graduating, she worked at NYC’s child welfare and juvenile justice agency, and at a community-based service provider on the evaluation and quality improvement of youth leadership and mental health programs.